kevinngetich/MTL-NOVEL-SHOW-ONLY-RAW/README.md

 ## Not particularly useful
-But, I was incovenienced enough to have the thought to try out Chrome Extension development.
+But, I was inconvenienced enough to have the thought to try out Chrome Extension development.
 So here's my first go.Turns out it's fairly simple & straight forward.
 ## Purpose
 Hide initial English text for mtlnovel.com web novels